department-of-veterans-affairs/va.gov-team/products/health-care/appointments/appointments-oracle-health-integration/sprint-planning/sprint-16-planning.md

    *  Updated Clinical Encounter Service (CES) to enable and support rule for Vista appointment type validation
    *  Updated CES to implement caching for config-service calls.
 Config services values rarely change, so to decrease response time CES now implements an in memory cache of that data.
 * ### Testing/Admin/Operational Support
-   * Created an implemenation guide for clients to use for integration with Clincial Encounter Service
+   * Created an implementation guide for clients to use for integration with Clinical Encounter Service
 ## 🏆 Sprint Goals and Stories
 🚧 rolled from previous sprint;🐞bug; 🚫 blocked;🧗‍♀️ pulled in after sprint started
 * 🟠 GOAL: Build vetsapi-patient-gateway to extend VAOS with Oracle Health write-back capabilities